rafaelromao/KSEG/index.md

 layout: page
 ---

-A set of key guidelines for keeping software development under control
+A set of key guidelines for keeping software development under control.

 ## Objective